stride3d/stride-docs/en/contributors/documentation/github-actions.md

 `stride-docs-test-build.yml` is the simplest of the six: a single `build` job that runs the shared setup and uploads the `DocFX-app` artifact.
 There is no deployment step at all.

-Use it when you want to confirm that a change actually builds — particularly one touching `BuildDocs.ps1`, `docfx.json` or the table of contents — without publishing anything anywhere.
+Use it when you want to confirm that a change actually builds, particularly one touching `BuildDocs.ps1`, `docfx.json` or the table of contents, without publishing anything anywhere.
 Download the artifact from the run page to inspect the generated HTML.

 ## Running a workflow manually